Software Requirements Analysis & Specification Writing

-Delegates also receive free online access to PPI’s Systems Engineering Goldmine (SEG), an archive of presently 4.5GB+ of downloadable systems and software engineering documents, and a searchable database of presently 7,800+ defined terms used in systems engineering and to a lesser degree, software engineering.
+Participants also receive free online access to PPI’s Systems Engineering Goldmine (SEG), an archive of presently 4.5GB+ of downloadable systems and software engineering documents, and a searchable database of presently 7,800+ defined terms used in systems engineering and to a lesser degree, software engineering.

-Some Key Questions:
+Some Key Questions

 - Why do requirements errors cost more to correct than any other class of error?